-The University of Cyprus invites applications to join the PhD program of the Department of law, with a start date in September 2020.
-Applications have to be submitted by Friday, April 3, 2020, at 12 noon.
+The University of Cyprus invites applications to join the PhD program of the Department of law, with a start date in September 2021.

-- 3 (three) positions under the supervision of Assoc.
-Professor Nikitas Hatzimihail
+- Three (3) places under the supervision of Associate Professor Nikitas Hatzimihail

-- 1 (one) position under the supervision of Assoc.
-Professor Charalambos Papacharalambous
+- One (1) place under the supervision of Associate Professor Charalambos Papacharalambous

-- 2 (two) positions under the supervision of Assoc.
-Professor Tatiana-Eleni Synodinou
+- One (1) place under the supervision of Associate Professor Tatiana-Eleni Synodinou

-- 2 (two) positions under the supervision of Assoc.
-Professor Constantinos Kombos
+- One (1) place under the supervision of Associate Professor Constantinos Kombos

-- 1 (one) position under the supervision of Assoc.
-Professor Aristotelis Constantinides
+- One (1) place under the supervision of Associate Professor Aristoteles Constantinides

-- 2 (two) positions under the supervision of Ass.
-Professor Costas Paraskeva
+- Two (2) places under the supervision of Assistant Professor Costas Paraskeva

-Applications for the Ph.D.
-Program in Law are submitted ONLY electronically through the online application system of the University of Cyprus, by Friday, April 3, 2020 at 12 noon.
+The second stage in the application process: The applicant complies with all the requirements set in the online application system of the University of Cyprus.
+Applications must be submitted through the online application system of the University of Cyprus by Friday, 2 April 2021 at 12 noon.
 Applications submitted in hard copy will not be accepted.